-Plus it’s super cheap.
-When our local grocery store begs customers to buy those over-ripe bananas by offering them for almost nothing, I snatch them up.
+This healthier ice cream is super cheap.
+When our local grocery store begs customers to buy those over-ripe bananas by offering them for almost nothing, I snatch them up by the bunches.

 I added the chopped strawberries to the Ninja.
 And I also tossed in 1/2 teaspoon of vanilla extract and a couple of tablespoons of honey because RancherMan likes his desserts sweet.

-Then I give it all a quick whir until it was all blended together.
+Then I give it all a quick whir until it was all blended together smoothly.

 How Soon Can You Eat Your Frozen-Fruit Ice Cream?

-This makes a soft-set type of ice cream ready to eat right then, right there.
+This recipe makes a soft-set type of ice cream ready to eat right then, right there.

-But if you want your sweet treat more firm you can toss it into the freezer for about an hour.
+But if you want your sweet treat firmer you can toss it into the freezer for about an hour.